Freiling87/CCU/README.md

 |Armorer											|Armor, Durability Spray
 |Assassin											|Weaponry & Stealth tools
 |Banana Boutique									|Bananas.
 Also Banana peels for the cost-cutter.
-|Barbarian Merchant									|Ale, Meat & Weaponry.
+|Barbarian Merchant									|Ale, meat & a sharp blade.
 All that is best in life!
 |Bartender											|Vanilla Bartender shop inventory
 |Bartender (Dive)									|Inventory for seedy joints.
 |Bartender (Fancy)									|Inventory for upscale establishments.
 |Blacksmith											|Melee Weapons & Durability Spray
 |Consumer Electronics								|Appliances & Electronics for the modern idiot
-|Contraband											|Stuff confiscated from the City's Ne'er-do-wells
 |Convenience Store									|Beer, Smokes, and where your dad said he was going when he left
+|Cop (Contraband)									|Stuff confiscated from the City's Ne'er- and/or Rarely-Do-Wells
 |Cop (Standard)										|Standard Patrolman's gear
 |Cop (SWAT)											|Doorkicker's gear
 |Demolition Depot									|Explosives